CREPIC21/businessRegistry/project_step_by_step.md

   - hpp -> middleware to protect against HTTP Parameter Pollution attacks
     - https://github.com/analog-nico/hpp
   - cors -> package for providing a Connect/Express middleware that can be used to enable CORS with various options
-    - once we upload our app to domain and then if we create a frontend application on a different domain we will be able to comunnicate with our API
+    - once we upload our app to domain and then if we create a frontend application on a different domain we will be able to communicate with our API
     - https://github.com/expressjs/cors